Dynatrace/backstage-plugin/README.md

 ```

 _Convention:_ Kubernetes pods with a `backstage.io/component` label will be
-listed for the corresponding backstage component if they are properly annotated
+listed for the corresponding Backstage component if they are properly annotated
 in the deployment descriptor:

 ```yaml